Mon0goescrazy/TTReport/README.md

 # TTReport
 A python script made to massreport a profile/video on TikTok.
-I remember everyone that i am not responsible for anything.

 For this script you will need the Report URL.
 To get it go and watch the tutorial on my YT https://www.youtube.com/watch?v=AF4yvGVzXr4

 To install this: